Extra health support for Teachers Health members

 - work within government legislation to fund these services (through what’s called Broader Health Cover).

-We’re proud to be accredited by The Australian Council on Healthcare Standards.
-Its Evaluation and Quality Improvement Program accreditation recognises our commitment to best practice and continuous improvement in the delivery of evidence-based care.
+We’re proud to be accredited by The Australian Council on Healthcare Standards, which recognises our commitment to best practice and continuous improvement in the delivery of evidence-based care.
 This includes thoroughly vetting any external providers we may refer you to.

 The bigger picture

-While our primary goal is to support Teachers Health members, our work also addresses some of the bigger issues in Australian healthcare.
+While our main goal is to support Teachers Health members, our work also addresses some of the bigger issues in Australian healthcare.

 Problem: Lack of timely information sharing across the healthcare system.